-Meta-analysis of exome array data identifies six novel genetic loci for lung function [version 1; referees: 1 approved with reservations]
+Meta-analysis of exome array data identifies six novel genetic loci for lung function [version 3; referees: 2 approved]

 Background: Over 90 regions of the genome have been associated with lung function to date, many of which have also been implicated in chronic obstructive pulmonary disease.